 - binge eating disorder

-Not only can eating disorders cause serious harm but they can be fatal, with anorexia having the highest mortality rate of all mental illnesses.
+Not only can eating disorders cause serious harm but they can be fatal.
+Anorexia having the highest mortality rate of all mental illnesses.

 Who gets eating disorders?

-Although young women between the age of 12 – 20 are the most likely to develop an eating disorder, anyone else can also develop this condition, no matter what their age, gender, ethnic or cultural background is.
+Although young women between the age of 12 – 20 are the most likely to develop an eating disorder.
+Anyone else can also develop this condition.
+It doesn’t matter how old you are,or what your gender, ethnic or cultural background is.

 It is believed however that males make up a quarter of the sufferers of an eating disorder and that sufferers among men, boys, older people and people from ethnic or cultural minorities could be higher than first thought.
-The reasoning behind this is because these people are probably more reluctant to come forward and ask for help with an illness that is already very difficult to talk about.
+This could be because these people are probably more reluctant to come forward and ask for help with an illness that is already very difficult to talk about.

 What causes eating disorders?